grimme-lab/xtb_docs/source/qcxms_doc/qcxms_run.rst

 Increasing the internal energy can be done either by scaling the targeted temperature (``tscale`` *<real>*) or internal energy (``esi`` *<real>*).

 **Other important keywords**
+ - ``tmax``: MD time for the mean-free-path (*mfp*) simulation.
+This sets the number of time steps for the simulation after fragmentation during internal energy scaling (implicit run type).
+For the explicit run type, the time for the collision MDs is fixed at 50 fs * number_of_atoms.
  - ``eexact``: No variation of the input collision energy; the molecular ion will be accelerated for all production runs with the same energy.
  - ``esi``: A MD prior to the collision simulation (explicit run-types) increases E(int) to the *<real>* value.
 If this is less than the internal energy of the initial system (e.g. through high initial temperature), the scaling will be skipped (**no** downwards scaling/cooling!).
 If nothing is set,